Bird’s Shifting Boundaries Exclude Some Neighborhoods

 For about a week-and-a-half, Bird scooters could not be rented or parked in Franklinton, Linden or the Near East Side.

-The reduction in the service area seems to have happened around March 18 — that’s when Franklinton residents first started taking on social media to note that their neighborhood was now completely shaded out on the Bird app.
+The reduction in the service area seems to have happened around March 18 — that’s when Franklinton residents first started taking to social media to note that their neighborhood was now completely shaded out on the Bird app.

 The shaded area was labelled as a “No Ride or Park Zone,” along with a text box that states; “Bird is currently unavailable here.
 Move outside this area to ride or park.”